 In the 15th century, Pragota was called on by a big ship led by Admiral Cheng Ho, a Chinese that was well-known because of his peaceful diplomatic journey to many parts of the world using colossal fleet.
-To commemorate him, a great temple named Sam Poo Kong was build.
+To commemorate him, a great temple named the Great Sam Poo Kong Shrine was build.
 Then, the Chinese culture brought by Cheng Ho and his people assimilated with the local one, so that there was a mixed culture that influenced each other in many fields, especially in Gastronomy (culinary).
-The examples of this acculturation are the legendary Soto Bangkong, Tahu Pong, and lumpia (Lumpia Gang Lombok), which are the combination of Javanese and Chinese culinary.
-Later, the Chinese descendants, who permanently stay in Semarang, live in an area that is called Pecinan.
+The examples of this acculturation are the legendary Soto Bangkong, Pong Tofu, and lumpia (Lumpia Gang Lombok), which are the combination of Javanese and Chinese culinary.
+Later, the Chinese descendants, who permanently stay in Semarang, live in an area that is called Chinatown.

 The glory of Semarang as a lively port did not only happen in the past, but it is still continuing up to now.
 In the past, Pragota harbor was a dock for Cheng Hoís ship, and now, it becomes a dock for luxury passenger ship containing foreign tourists.
 It also developed into industrial city, a place where the first Indonesian jamu (herbal medicine) company established.
-The history of the development of this company can be seen in Museum Rekor Indonesia (Indonesia Record Museum / MURI) that is managed by PT.
-Jamu Jago and Museum Jamu Nyonya Meneer.
+The history of the development of this company can be seen in Museum Record of Indonesia (Indonesia Record Museum / MURI) that is managed by PT.
+Jamu Jago and Jamu Nyonya Meneer Museum.

 Not only having cultural attraction, Semarang also posses many glorious worth-visit buildings with interesting architectural style.
 In the area of Pecinan, there is various size of temple that can be an interesting reference of architectural journey.
 Moreover, Lawang Sewu that was constructed with art deco style has twins tower in front.
 This building, which was originally named as Nederlandsch-Indische Spoorweg Maatshcappij (NIS), was actually built as the Dutch Railways Division.
 For you who are interested in architectural trip, a visit to Masjid Agung Jawa Tengah (The Great Mosque of Central Java) on Gajah Street is a right choice with its six hydraulic umbrellas and a ninety-nine-meters lighthouse that combine an architectural style from Middle East, Rome, and Java.